TaygaHoshi/tt-project/Content/Player Characters.md

 2. They are wearing clothing, robes or light armor.

 Resting and sleeping, normally, have the following benefits:
-1. Characters heal 10 health per hour while sleeping.
+1. Characters heal 10 health per hour while sleeping, up to the their base health.
-2. Similarly, 2 points of energy regenerates per hour while sleeping.
+2. Similarly, 2 points of energy regenerates per hour while sleeping, up to the character's base energy.
 3. While only resting, these regeneration rates are halved.

 However, not all damage and status effects can be healed this way.
 What makes sense and what does not is left primarily to the GM.